opattison/olivermakes/_posts/2015-10-24-pine-orchard-typography.md

 ---

-[Pine Orchard Prints](http://pineorchardprints.com) is an online-only antique print shop that I designed and developed for a client.
+[Pine Orchard Antique Prints](https://pineorchardprints.com) is an online-only print shop that I designed and developed for a client.
 {:.focus}

 Typography set the tone for my design work on the Pine Orchard Antique Prints shop.
 I established the typography early in the design of the website, to strongly differentiate the shop with distinguished heading styles implemented with restraint.
 For the identity I drew inspiration from the descriptive text that accompanies these nineteenth century prints.